-Our assessment has focused on the ratio of intra-ensemble spread and the error of the ensemble mean forecast.
-While this simple diagnostic should not be viewed as a complete evaluation of reliability, which would require a flow-dependent perspective, it is clearly helpful in identifying where and for what lead times the ensemble decadal forecasts are over- or under- dispersed and hence unreliable, even with a limited number of available verification cases.

-Acknowledgments.
-We thank Jon Robson, David Sexton and Rowan Sutton for useful comments and suggestions.
-We also thank Antje Weisheimer, Susanna Corti and an anonymous reviewer for their comments on this manuscript.
+[29] Our assessment has focused on the ratio of intraensemble spread and the error of the ensemble mean forecast.
+While this simple diagnostic should not be viewed as a complete evaluation of reliability, which would require a flow-dependent perspective, it is clearly helpful in identifying where and for what lead times the ensemble decadal forecasts are overdispersed or underdispersed and hence unreliable, even with a limited number of available verification cases.
+[30] Acknowledgments.
+We thank Jon Robson, David Sexton, and Rowan Sutton for useful comments and suggestions.
+We also thank Antje Weisheimer, Susanna Corti, and the anonymous reviewers for their comments on this manuscript.
 We thank VALOR, a RAPID-WATCH project for providing one of the data sets used in this study.
-This work has received funding from the European Community's 7th framework programme (FP7) under grant agreements No. GA212643 (THOR), and No. GA303378 (SPECS).
+This work has received funding from the European Community's 7th Framework Programme (FP7) under grant agreements GA212643 (THOR) and GA303378 (SPECS).